ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Chart Supplement publication
   Information regarding parachute jumping operation are found in the A/FD section of the Charts Supplement publication.

+- <span style="color:green"> In order to find pictorial explanations of airport signs and markings, which publication would you consult? </span>
+- Aeronautical Information Manual (AIM).
+AIM Chapter 2, Section 3, covers Airport Marking Aids and Signs and includes pictures with explanations.
+The Pilot's Handbook of Aeronautical Knowledge is another source of information.

+### Operations at Tower Controlled Fields
+- <span style="color:green"> What is the minimum visibility for a pilot to receive a land and hold short (LAHSO) clearance? </span>
+- 3 statute miles.
+  Pilots should only receive a LAHSO clearance when there is a minimum ceiling of 1,000' and 3 statute miles visibility.

 ### Airspace